Percy H. Whiting

-Percy H. Whiting was an American author, newspaper reporter, sports editor, advertising writer, salesman, and professional speaker.
+Percy H. Whiting (1880–1967) was an American author, newspaper reporter, sports editor, advertising writer, salesman, and professional speaker.
 From Chappaqua, New York, he rose to become Vice President of Dale Carnegie & Associates.
 He dedicated each of his books to his wife Gene.

+Biography

+Percy H. Whiting was born in Great Barrington, Massachusetts on April 10, 1880.

+He died in Montrose, Alabama on August 7, 1967.